Artists and Academics Discuss Climate Change

 Artist and researcher Katharine Owens, a professor of Politics, Economics, and International Studies at the University of Hartford, is creating a series of durable, hand-sewn, life-sized murals of sea animals harmed by plastic pollution created from non-recyclable plastics.
 The largest one she has done so far is a 60- by 20-foot sperm whale.
 “Part of the story I’m trying to tell with the art project is about the way we frame the issue of plastic pollution in the scientific literature,” Owens said.

 Owens believes the comfort of art can both help us cope with things and is also a powerful tool for understanding something deeply.
-“For me, the act of sewing is very contemplative, it’s very anxiety-reducing,” Owens said.
+“For me, the act of sewing is very contemplative, it’s very anxiety-reducing,” said Owens.
 “When I think about the most important educational experiences in my life, they often had a creative component or tactile component.”
 Owens is hosting a community endangered sea creature mural-sewing event on campus on Friday April 14.

-Save the Sound’s inaugural Environmental Justice Specialist Alex Rodriguez, also from West Hartford, said the climate crisis is already here.
+Save the Sound’s inaugural Environmental Justice Specialist Alex Rodriguez said the climate crisis is already here.
 “It’s not happening tomorrow, it’s happening right now,” Rodriguez said.

 He started the Youth Eco Advocacy Corps at Save the Sound—a regional environmental organization focused on climate, protecting clean water and public land, and restoring ecosystems.
-His charge is to refine the stories of people under age 30, encourage them to take action, help them understand how communities navigate intimidating systems of power.
+The project aims to refine the stories of people under age 30, encourage them to take action, and help them understand how communities can navigate intimidating systems of power.

-Visiting Assistant Professor of Earth and Environmental Sciences Kathleen Miller ’12 worked with Owens, and advised Pearl on the process of legislative and policy change.
+Visiting Assistant Professor of Earth and Environmental Sciences Kathleen Miller Ph.D. ’12 worked with Owens, and advised Pearl on the process of legislative and policy change.
 “What I’m really excited about is connecting students to action,” Miller said.
 “It matters more than you know.”

 Ocean Filibuster and related events are supported by Wesleyan University’s Center for the Arts, Theater Department, College of the Environment, and Allbritton Center for the Study of Public Life.
 Additional support provided by the New England Foundation for the Arts and National Endowment for the Arts.